MayaPrykhodko/redux-app/README.md

-Creation of a travel website with React Redux!
+Creation of a travel website with React Redux

 •	Utilized the 'createAsyncThunk' function to seamlessly interact with APIs, ensuring a smooth data flow and enhancing user experience;
 •	Utilized the useEffect hook to update trips, bookings, trip price and user authorization dynamically;